You are here

 Make Travel Painless

-If your family’s far away, the holidays might include baby’s first plane ride.
+If your family’s far away, baby's first Christmas might also include baby’s first plane ride.
 Don’t weigh yourself down by overpacking; packs of diapers and formula can be bought at your destination, and you’ll most likely be able to do laundry wherever you are staying.
 However, do pack about one diaper for every hour of travel (you do not want to run out at 30,000 feet) and include plenty of wipes.
+This stylish and fun striped canvas tote from Baggu is perfect for traveling and spacious enough to fit all of your mommy essentials.
 Check out more tips for stress-free travel with baby.